All TalkSearch records follow the same schema of nested keys. Each top key

 much higher quality.

-key contains a breakdown of the number of views, likes,
+The popularity key contains a breakdown of the number of views, likes,

 dislikes, comments and favorites this video had.
-A (naive) score
+A (naive) score is computed

 by adding all those values together and is used in the ranking.

-contains the publishing date of the video in various
+The publishedDate contains the publishing date of the video in various

 formats, for your convenience.
-The .timestamp
+The .timestamp subkey contains the exact

-contains rounded values.
+second, while day, month and year contains rounded values.
 All those

 values can be used for filtering.

-key contains the video thumbnail at different
+Finally, the thumbnails key contains the video thumbnail at different

 resolutions, along with the dimensions.